FAQ – Frequently asked questions

 - Treatments for fleas, worms and ticks

-- Screening the puppy/dog for infections with a blood test
+- Screening for infections with a blood test

-- Dogs over a year in age will also be spayed or neutered
+- Dogs over a year of age will also be spayed or neutered

 Once you have adopted your new dog, you are their legal owner, trainer and carer, responsible for meeting their daily needs and addressing any issues as they arise, as you settle into your new life together.

 We do however love it when our adopters stay in touch so we can see how you’re getting on, and we will always provide advice and guidance where needed.

 We also have a private Facebook page where you can ‘meet’ other adopters, become a part of the DogsnHomes Rescue online community and discuss your pups!